sdsc-bw/DataFactory/README.md

 # DataFactory
-This is a package developed by SDSC engineers for datamining and machine learning.
+This Github is mainly used to introduce some commonly used methods, as well as some feature engineering methods independently researched and developed by SDSC staff.
 It unites and unifies methods from different packages like [imblearn](https://imbalanced-learn.org/stable/), [sklearn](https://scikit-learn.org/stable/index.html), [auto-sklearn](https://automl.github.io/auto-sklearn/master/), [hyperopt](https://github.com/hyperopt/hyperopt) and [tsai](https://github.com/timeseriesAI/tsai).
 The common dataminig process and how to use the DataFactory for this is shown in our [demos](https://github.com/sdsc-bw/DataFactory/tree/develop/demos).

 ## Preprocessing